aavillanueva6/aavillanueva6/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React
+- 🌱 I’m currently building a website for a non-profit radio station
-- 🔭 I’m currently working on LeetCode algorithms and side projects
 - 😄 Pronouns: he/him
 - 📫 How to reach me: email: [aavillanueva6@gmail.com](aavillanueva6@gmail.com)